naomipohl/spotify_app/README.md

 #### \_form
 Change the first line of the form to accept an array containing `[artist, song]` instead of just song.

+At this point, I would run `rspec` and `rubocop` to make sure that you are passing all tests.
+You can do your first submission here if you'd like, you won't be making a lot of additional significant changes.

 ## Deploy to Heroku
 Deploy your assignment to Heroku!
-Name the app 'cis196-17f-hw7-github_username' (be sure to replace github_username with your actual GitHub username).
+Name the app 'cis196-2017f-hw8-github_username' (be sure to replace github_username with your actual GitHub username).
 If you end up calling it anything else, let your TA know by sending them a quick email (otherwise they won't be able to find it and you'll lose all points for it). <a href="https://guides.railsapps.org/rails-deploy-to-heroku.html" target="_blank">This guide</a> is incredible and has a step-by-step walkthrough that explains how to deploy your app.
 Please read everything below before starting the guide.

-We will not be grading it for correctness, you will receive full credit for this part as long as the app is deployed and functioning (it's okay if we run into a few errors while executing).
+We will not be grading your Heroku deployment for correctness, you will receive full credit for this part as long as the app is deployed and functioning (it's okay if we run into a few errors while executing).

 While deploying, there is a step that involves setting heroku environment vairables.
 When you get to this step, you want to be sure to set `heroku config:add SPOTIFY_CLIENT_ID='YOUR SPOTIFY CLIENT ID'` and `heroku config:add SPOTIFY_CLIENT_SECRET='YOUR SPOTIFY CLIENT SECRET'` where the stuff between the quotes is replaced with your actual keys from a little while ago.